karthielavarasu/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

-...
-name : elavarasu.r

-register number : 23013515
-...
+## Name: R.Elavarasu
+## Register number:23013515

-# Experiment number: study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
+## Experiment number: study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-
- # AIM:
+## AIM:
 To study about the different digital IC’s and to verify the truth table in Quartus for the basic logic gates using Verilog programming.

 Equipments Required: